aaronang/open-source-design-projects/README.md

-# open-source-design-projects
+# Open source design projects
-Collection of open source project that welcome design contributions.
+A collection of open source projects that welcome design contributions.